KerbalNo15/Llamaphone/readme.md

 ## Details

 Chat with Llamafile using a sleek, modern UI.
 Llamaphone uses Llamafile's API compatibility to interact with the model.
 Your chat and preferences are stored in browser storage, so you can close the window and come back to your conversation later.
-You can also connect to instances of Llamafile running on a remote computer, such as a local server (just remember to start Llamafile listening on an external address.)
+You can also connect to instances of Llamafile running on a remote computer, such as a local server (just remember to start Llamafile listening on an external interface, e.g. 0.0.0.0 with ``--host 0.0.0.0``.)

 ## Installation